sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/search_results_aggregations.md

 hello-(\w+)-(\w+)
 ```

-and a match like `hello-beautiful-world` only `beautiful` will be shown as a match.
+and a match like `hello-beautiful-world` only `beautiful` will be shown as a result.

 ### Saving aggregations to a code insights dashboard